sushmaakoju/spotify-tracks-data-analysis/README.md

 # spotify-tracks-data-analysis
 ## This is the repository for DTSC 5301 course, Data Science as a Field, University of Colorado Boulder.
+If any additional resources were used for specific implementation, it is provided in the respective implementation file.
+The code provided here is implicitly expected not to be replicated for homeworks, assignments or any other programming work.
+It is welcome to take inspiration, but it is implicitly expected to cite this resource if used for learning, inspiration purposes.
+Please refer <a href="https://github.com/sushmaakoju/spotify-tracks-data-analysis/blob/main/CODE_OF_CONDUCT.md">code of conduc</a>.
 ### Dataset credits: https://www.kaggle.com/zaheenhamidani/ultimate-spotify-tracks-db
 ### About the Dataset features: https://www.kaggle.com/tomigelo/spotify-audio-features
 ### https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-audio-features